randall-coding/opensupports-docker/tutorial.md

 Now visit the dashboard and find your recent deployment.
 Click on the name of your deployment and find the endpoint section in the right panel.
 Click "copy" on the website endpoint and visit the link.

 ## Setup Open Support
-You should now see the Open Support installation page.  <br><small>(NOTE: If you have an error on refreshing the page, access the link in a new private window to fix it)</small>
+When you visit your endpoint, you should now see the Open Support installation page.  <br><small>(NOTE: If you have an error on refreshing the page, access the link in a new private window to fix it)</small>

+Click through to step 3

 ![Screenshot from 2023-11-17 14-33-00](https://github.com/randall-coding/opensupports-docker/assets/39175191/6f6276e2-5a39-4ddc-bc1b-2e6de561db72)